Mira, Royal Detective

-Mira, Royal Detective is an American CGI-animated mystery children's television series produced by Wild Canary Animation, which is inspired by Indian culture and customs.
-The show's protagonist, Mira, is the first South Asian protagonist in a Disney Junior show.
-It debuted on Disney Junior channel and programming block in United States on March 20, 2020, and in Canada on March 22.
+Mira, Royal Detective is an American animated mystery children's television series produced by Wild Canary Animation, which is inspired by Indian culture and customs.
+The show's protagonist, Mira, is the first Indian protagonist in a Disney Junior show.
+It premiered on Disney Junior channel and programming block in United States on March 20, 2020, and in Canada on March 22, 2020.

 On December 12, 2019, the show was renewed for a second season prior to the first season's debut.
 The second season premiered April 5, 2021 on Disney Junior and DisneyNOW.
 The series finale aired on June 20, 2022.

 Plot

-Set in a fictional kingdom called Jalpur which resembles a late 19th century India, the series follows the brave and resourceful girl Mira, a commoner who is appointed to the role of royal detective by the queen and travels throughout her kingdom to help royals and commoners alike.
+Set in a fictional kingdom called Jalpur which resembles a late 19th century India, the series follows the brave and resourceful girl Mira, a commoner who is appointed to the role of royal detective by the queen Shanti and travels throughout her kingdom to help royals and commoners alike.
 Joining Mira are her two mongoose sidekicks Mikku and Chikku.